-- Animals: This group is promoting policy changes to make it easier and more affordable for residents to keep domestic animals, such as bees, chickens, and goats, within Minneapolis.
+- Animals: This group is promoted policy changes to make it easier and more affordable for residents to keep domestic animals, such as bees, chickens, and goats, within Minneapolis.

-- Organics Recycling and Composting: This group is working on issues related to making compost and collecting organic wastes within the city.
+- Organics Recycling and Composting: This group worked on issues related to making compost and collecting organic wastes within the city.